 CREATING THE HOMES THAT MAKE DREAMS COME TRUE FOR THOSE WITH SPECIAL NEEDS

-Our vision is a future inclusive community, where everyone has a loving home.
+Our vision for the future is an inclusive community, where everyone has a loving home.

 The Rose House was founded in 1999 by Mark and Pearl Kramer, the parents of a daughter with Down syndrome.
 They recruited other parents of children with developmental disabilities, local business people, and community leaders to join them in pursuing the mission of the Rose House.